Goodyear, Arizona: Climate

 Snow is rare in the area, occurring once every several years.
 Lows in the winter occasionally dip below freezing, which may damage some desert plants such as saguaros and other cacti.
 In the summer (mainly July, August and early September), the North American Monsoon can hit the Phoenix area in the afternoon and evening (possibly continuing overnight), causing thunderstorms and heavy rain even from a sunny morning.
 Dust storms are occasional, mainly during the summer.

 Demographics

+According to realtor website Zillow, the average price of a home as of June 30, 2025, in Goodyear is $472,852.

+As of the 2023 American Community Survey, there are 38,956 estimated households in Goodyear with an average of 2.76 persons per household.
+The city has a median household income of $105,160.
+Approximately 7.4% of the city's population lives at or below the poverty line.
+Goodyear has an estimated 58.2% employment rate, with 41.4% of the population holding a bachelor's degree or higher and 95.1% holding a high school diploma.

+The median age in the city was 39.2 years.

+The most reported ancestries in 2020 were: